Updated on October 22, 2017

 So talk to your spouse.
 Regular love talks help you set realistic expectations and avoid romantic letdowns.

 Mitch and I will celebrate nine years of marriage this year.
 In our experience, communication is the most important factor in a marriage.
 It’s the starting point for everything else.

-If you want to read these books, request a free sample for your Kindle reader (or this free reading app for your computer, tablet, or smartphone).
+If you want to read these books, request a free sample for your Kindle reader – or this free reading app for your PC, phone, or tablet.
 That way, you can try before you buy.

+Thank you for reading my post.
 Now it’s YOUR turn to chime in.
-Do you dream about Valentine’s Day or dread it?
-How can you improve the communication in your marriage?
+How do you feel about Valentine’s Day?
+Is it a dream or dread?
+How can you improve communication with your spouse?